rsore/str/README.md

-# sb.h
+# str.h

 ![CI](https://github.com/rsore/sb/actions/workflows/test.yml/badge.svg)

-`sb.h` is a single-header library for string building in C and C++.
+`str.h` is a single-header library for strings in C and C++.
 Drop it into your project and you're good to go.
 Only requirement is libc.
 It’s lightweight, portable across major platforms, and public domain.